-Governmental Funds - As of June 30, 2023, the City's governmental funds reported combined ending fund balances of \$312.5 million, an increase of \$117.3 million over the prior fiscal year's fund balance.
-Approximately \$78 million is unassigned fund balance.
+Governmental Funds - As of June 30, 2024, the City's governmental funds reported combined ending fund balances of \$311.6 million, a decrease of \$0.9 million over the prior fiscal year's ending fund balance of \$312.5 million.
+Approximately \$71.0 million remains in unassigned fund balance.

-General Fund - As of June 30, 2023, the total City's General Fund balance was \$222.9 million, an increase of \$115 million from the prior year level of \$107.9 million.
-The increase is mainly due to Oil Industry Business Tax payments of \$75 million and increase in sales taxes, and utility users' taxes.
-Approximately \$79.8 million of the \$222.9 million general fund balance is unassigned and is available for spending at the government's discretion.
+General Fund - As of June 30, 2024, the total City's General Fund balance was \$219.7 million, a decrease of \$3.2 million from the prior year's level of \$222.9 million.
+Key factors that contribute to the decrease in the General Fund balance were due to major expenditures in city-wide Capital Improvement projects and the decline in Sales tax, Utility Users' tax, and Oil Business tax revenues.
+Overall, \$73.0 million of the General Fund balance remains unassigned and readily available for future spending at the government's discretion.

-In Fiscal Year 2022-23, the City's General Fund Revenues exceeded Expenditures by \$116 million, before other financing sources/uses.
-The surplus results from the increase in revenues earned during the fiscal year.
+In Fiscal Year 2023-24, the City's General Fund Expenditures exceeded Revenues by \$2.7 million before other financing sources/uses.